GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/cost-optimization/gcsfuse/README.md

 bucket and you will fine-tune GCSFuse configurations to download the model from the bucket and start inference.

+> Note : By default, a GCS bucket is created as flat.

 The goal of this guide is to demonstrate performance improvement in the model load time and pod startup time when using fine-tuned configurations with GCSFuse.